TobikoData/sqlmesh/docs/quick_start.md

 7   7        1  2020-01-07
 ```

-Notice that the production table does not have **new_column**.
+Notice that the production table does not have `new_column`.

 ### 4.2 Apply updates to prod
-Now that you've tested your changes in dev, it's time to move this change to prod.
+Now that you've tested your changes in dev, it's time to move your changes to prod.
 Run `sqlmesh plan` to plan and apply your changes to the prod environment:

 ```bash
 (.env) [toby@muc sqlmesh-example]$ sqlmesh plan